Daniele-Di-Bella/ER_glycoforms_fates_modelling/README.md

-# ER_Glycoforms_Fates_Modelling: Modeling the Fate of Glycoproteins in the Endoplasmic Reticulum
+# ER_Glycoforms_Fates_Modelling: Modelling the Fate of Glycoproteins in the Endoplasmic Reticulum

 This repository contains a Python implementation that operationalizes the conceptual model described in our paper, enabling researchers to simulate, visualize, and test hypotheses about glycoprotein dynamics in the endoplasmatic reticulum (ER).